I’m all about soup right now. Because it’s cold.

 Did you try this recipe?
 Let us know how you liked it in the comments below and please rate it!

-And if you loved this winter soup recipe, then you’ll love these as well:
+And if you loved this winter soup recipe, then you’ll love these other vegetarian ones, as well:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.